maxgav13/Student-s-t_regression/README.md

     ## 1 (Intercept)    -0.01      0.09     -0.08    0.94
     ## 2           x     0.45      0.10      4.55    0.00

+And now the parameters for the second model, the one based on the `o` outlier data.

 ``` r
 tidy(fit1) %>% mutate_if(is.double, round, digits = 2)
 ```